Symmetric Yang--Mills theory in FLRW universes: Spacetime dynamics: the Einstein--Yang--Mills coupled system

 with

+Once more, the first solution has three different qualitative behaviours.
+For $E_{\mathrm{GR}}>0$, the scale factor evolves from $0$ to some maximum value, then returns to $0$ at finite time.
+For $E_{\mathrm{GR}}<0$, the scale factor oscilattes with finite period between a maximum and a minimum value, never reaching $0$.
+For $E_{\mathrm{GR}}=0$, the scale factor is a maximum at $\tau=0$ and asymptotically goes to $0$ in both past and future infinities.
+Additionally, there are the three usual trivial solutions at the three local extrema.

-Going back to the energy balancing \eqref{energybalancing}, we notice that there is a freedom to choose the sign $\varepsilon_K$ with which the energy of the analog particle $\phi$, $E_{\mathrm{YM}}$, couples to the spacetime dynamics, with $E_{\mathrm{GR}}$.
-As mentioned before, a natural choice may be $\varepsilon_K=-\tilde{g}_{00}$ which preserves the sign of $E_\mathrm{YM}$.
-Indeed, for the bounded solutions $\phi(\tau)$ of the inverted double well, the energy is always non-positive, thus yielding bounded solutions around the local minima for the scale factor.
-More precisely, we have that
+Going back to the energy-balance condition \eqref{energybalancing}, we notice that there is a freedom to choose the sign $\varepsilon_K$ with which the energy of the analog particle $\phi$, $E_{\mathrm{YM}}$, couples to the spacetime dynamics through $E_{\mathrm{GR}}$.
+Indeed, for the bounded solutions $\phi(\tau)$ of the inverted double well, the energy is always non-positive, with bounded solutions around the local minima for the scale factor.
+More precisely, we have